cgruver/cgruver/_pages/tutorials/quarkus-for-architects/quarkus-for-architects-intro.md

   - Quarkus CLI
   - Quarkus Dev Mode Example
 ---
+## WIP - Moving from Blog Posts with minor refactoring

 So...
 I have written a few applications over the course of my career in IT.
 But, I've never been a "real" Software Engineer.
 That is to say, I've never been a coder on an application delivery team.
 You can likely tell from the content of this blog, that I am more of a platform guy than a developer.
 As I made the transition from platform engineer to architect, the code that I wrote was mainly for prototyping and teaching.
 But, I find that knowing the principles of software engineering and design as well as platforms and security has been a huge help in my various roles as an enterprise architect.
 It has given me a level of empathy for the Dev, Sec, & Ops roles that I would not otherwise have had.